 WHERE TO STAY

 Angkhang Nature Resort

-The Angkhang Nature Resort is a top choice and features a collection of nicely appointed rooms, a restaurant, mountain bike hire and easy access to the Royal Agricultural Station.
+The Angkhang Nature Resort is the top choice here and features a collection of nicely appointed rooms, the Maple Restaurant, mountain bike hire and easy access to the Royal Agricultural Station.
 The resort is spread over a tree-shaded slope where the only sound is usually birds tweeting.
-Rooms come with bonuses such as private balconies, satellite televisions, tea and coffee makers and electric blankets.
-The Camellia Restaurant serves up a good selection of Thai and international dishes created from Royal Project produce…more info & booking
+Rooms come with bonuses such as private balconies, satellite TVs, tea and coffee makers, and electric blankets.
+The restaurant serves up a good selection of Thai and international dishes created from Royal Project produce…more info & booking

 Other accommodation options for Doi Ang Khang

 During the peak high season months between December and February, hotel and guesthouse rooms are hard to come by and advance bookings are recommended.
 Accommodation at Doi Ang Khang is a little more expensive than Chiang Mai, but there are some lower priced guesthouses for those on a budget.
 The facilities and amenities vary at these.
 A few in the locality and also nearby Fang which constantly garner good guest reviews are the Phumanee Lahu Home Hotel, Viengkaew Resort and the Khunyuw Hotel.
 There is a campsite a few kilometres before the town which offers tents and sleeping bags for hire.

 There are two routes to Doi Ang Khang.
 The length of each is around 140kms and driving time is about three hours all in.
 Both begin by taking Highway 107 north out of Chiang Mai.
 The first option is take the 107 for 130kms to Hat Samran Temple.
 From here it is another 25kms on the twisty and steep Highway 1249 to Doi Ang Khang.
 The 1249 is not suited to inexperienced drivers or even small-engined cars.